bentasker/HomeAssistantAddons/core-dns-override/README.md

 - If the DHCP/Owner configured DNS server (`192.168.1.253`) responds with `REFUSED`, `SERVFAIL` or `NXDOMAIN` the query will be retried via Cloudflare
 - Behaviour has been observed where it then won't switch back to local DNS for later queries
+- Where queries are sent to CF, local DNS names may be leaked
+- HomeAssistant users have, in effect, been signed up to [this](https://developers.cloudflare.com/1.1.1.1/privacy/public-dns-resolver) without their knowledge
 - Health check probes will be sent to cloudflare every 5 minutes

 The latter is particularly problematic, because if healthchecks fail, they are retried at smaller and smaller intervals.
-So HomeAssistant users who have blocked `1.1.1.1:853` outbound will find their HomeAssistant installer flinging packets at it.
+So HomeAssistant users who have blocked `1.1.1.1:853` outbound will find their [HomeAssistant installation flinging packets at it](https://github.com/home-assistant/plugin-dns/pull/56#issuecomment-928967969).

 ----